What is Nourish?

 Nourish is a health-driven approach to menu creation founded on promoting wellness and maximizing longevity.
 Inspired by Blue Zones® and the principles of Culinary Genomics discovered from these longevity hot spots, Nourish is designed to modernize our approach to food and nutrition while expanding our understanding of the power of food in ways that will change how we think about, shop for and prepare it.

 To develop delicious, bioactive-rich, nutrient-dense recipes, our team of dietitians and chefs utilize the Genomic Kitchen’s M.I.S.E.™ Ingredient Toolbox.
 This toolbox guides culinarians in the selection of ingredients that can help offset underlying factors that drive physical disease, such as inflammation and oxidative stress.

 Because our approach goes beyond just nourishing your body, and extends to feeding your genes, we understand that food is so much more than just the calories, fat, carbohydrates and protein listed on a nutrition label.
 All the vitamins, antioxidants, bioactives and minerals “healthy” foods boast really do matter.
-They impact of every aspect of bodily wellness, so we hope to expand your understanding of the power of food in ways that will revolutionize the ways you think about, shop for, prepare – and enjoy – it.
+Every level of your health is impacted by what you eat.
+We hope to expand your understanding of the power of food in ways that will change the ways you think about, shop for, prepare – and enjoy – each meal.

 The byproduct of merging genomics and nutrition science, Culinary Genomics – a term coined by Genomic Kitchen founder Amanda Archibald – is an approach to cuisine that focuses on selecting and preparing ingredients in a way that nourishes your DNA with the aim of reducing chronic disease and accelerated aging